-Less than Significant with Mitigation Incorporation
+Less than Less than Significant with Significant Mitigation No Impact Incorporation

 C. Biological Resources

 1. Have an adverse effect on any species identified as a candidate, sensitive, or special status species, in local or regional plans, policies, or regulations, or by the California Department of Fish and Game, or U.S. Fish and Wildlife Service?